 - Log into your Google Ads Account.

 - You may need to click the blue box that says View All Recommendations.

 - On the top right, click Auto-Apply Beta.

 - Here you’ll find several options designed to “optimize” your ads.
 Uncheck Create Dynamic Search Ads For our purposes, we unchecked every option except Use optimized ad rotation because how you are represented to parents should not be controlled by the Google hive mind.

 - Remember to click Save in each box after making changes.

 You may be asking: Why wouldn’t I want all of the computing power that the Google hive mind has been gathering over the past decades to assist me with ad creation?

 The search terms they use are either unnecessary or non-specific.
 For example, Google loves to use your school’s name as a keyword.
-We don’t do this for our partners, If someone is searching for you by name, they are…looking for you.
+We don’t do this for our partners.
+If someone is searching for you by name, they are…looking for you.

 Another example is their universal use of broad keywords.
 This means anytime someone searches for “school” in your target audience and demographic area, there’s a chance they see your ad.
 And there’s a chance they click on your ad.
 We see this a lot when “taking over” an ads account.
-We once found $1,332.68 spent over the course of a year on clicks from searches that included business school, nursing school, free public school, and pre-school (this school was a middle and high school).
+We once found $1,332.68 spent over a year on clicks from searches that included business school, nursing school, free public school, and pre-school (this school was a middle and high school).